 Yes, you need to continue paying your premium to be covered.

-I heard Pacific Blue Cross is reducing dental premiums for retired members.
-How do I get my money back?
+I heard Pacific Blue Cross reduced dental premiums for retired members.
+When did that apply?

-Pacific Blue Cross has announced temporary premium credits to provide some financial relief while ensuring retired members can continue to get coverage for the services they need.
+In the late spring of 2020, Pacific Blue Cross announced temporary premium credits to provide some financial relief while ensuring retired members could continue to get coverage for the services they need.

-A ten per cent rate credit will be applied against dental premiums (for accounts in good standing) for the month of July.
-The lower premium will be reflected in the direct payment amount that is taken from your bank account or credit card in August.
+A 10 per cent rate credit was applied against dental premiums (for accounts in good standing) for July.
+The lower premium was reflected in the direct payment amount that was taken from your bank account or credit card in August.

 The following premium credits have already been applied:

-- April – a 50% rate credit applied to your June payment
+- April – a 50 per cent rate credit applied to your June payment

-- May – a 50% rate credit applied to your June payment
+- May – a 50 per cent rate credit applied to your June payment

-- June – a 30% rate credit applied to your July payment
+- June – a 30 per cent rate credit applied to your July payment

 For more information about temporary premium credits, contact Pacific Blue Cross.